-Since all cars run the same rallye, the classes are based on the level of rallye experience.
-The person with the most experience determines the class for the entire car.
+Since all cars run in the same rallye, the classes are based on the level of rallye experience.
+The person in the car with the most experience determines the class for the entire car.
 If you have past or out-of-area rallye experience or believe you would not be competitive in the class, please consult with the Registrar.
 Here are guidelines, though class criteria do change a bit over time.
-If warranted, the TRC Board may advance contestants to the next class.
+If warranted, TRC may adjust a team's class; ask if you want your class changed.

 First Timer Choose this class if it's your first gimmick rallye ever.
 You may compete in this class only once, even if you just rode along before.
+(You may prefer to run a couple rallyes before studying this Guide.)